Most of us have a love-hate relationship with social media. I’m sure you can relate…

 PRO TIP: If you’re having trouble adhering to your social media limits- start small!
 Gradually decrease the time allotted on your social apps each week instead of trying to reduce it all in one fail swoop.

-Step 2 to Better Social Media Use: Turn Off Notifications
+Step 2 to Improve Your Relationship with Social Media: Turn Off Notifications

 It’s easy to get distracted in today’s world.